kennethhung863/Rubiks-Cube-Solver/README.md

  Solve Button
   - When there is a scrambled cube, press to solve!
 Steps and stages will appear in the console terminal

- ### How It Works
+ ### How It Works - Optimized F2L Method
  When the solve button is pressed, the on screen graphical cube is converted into a char array, where the set algorithm then begins to execute.
-It uses a basic layer-by-layer approach which is what I personally use to solve the cube.
+It uses a custom optimized F2L  approach which is what I personally use to solve the cube.
 Once a stage is complete, it will move on to the next.
 At the final stage, the cube is solved.
 Below is a brief summary of the solving stages.

  1. Solve white cross without aligned bottom layer
  2. Solve white cross with aligned bottom layer